microsoft/industry/healthcare/solutions/powerPlatform/readme.md

   * When connecting to other data sources its important to define the need to gateways to connect to on-prem systems, the network bandwidth between you Dataverse environment and server location.
   * Ensure that the database source has capacity to handle the additional load and the data transferred is optimized.
 Map the data volume and update frequency needed for each use case.

-## Observability and logging
+## Management and monitoring

+Power Platform provides first-party connectors for the Power Platform administration capabilities so organizations can configure and implement the desired management scenarios and automation needed for their tenant and environments.
+The [Center of Excellence starter-kit](https://docs.microsoft.com/power-platform/guidance/coe/core-components) provides ready to use solutions that enables curated management experiences in addition to what the Power Platform admin center enables by default.
-Observability and auditing is key for the environments, the various application components deployed in the environments, as well as the Dataverse platform.
+Further overall management, including observability and auditing is crucial to ensure a continiously healthy tenant and environments, the the usage of the various applications deployed in the environments, as well as the Dataverse platform.
 Additional integration and end-to-end view will rely on Microsoft 365 Security and Compliance Center, and Azure Active Directory.
 For most of the services in Power Platform, organizations who are using Azure can integrate with Azure Monitor (Application Insights and Log Analytics) for long-term retention and further analysis.

 ### Design considerations

+* Only Environments with Dataverse provides auditing capabilities (access logs) at the environment and database layer, and the logs can be viewed and consumed from [Office 365 Security & Compliance center](https://protection.office.com/homepage)
-* Auditing for Environments is default set to off and cannot be enabled on Environments during provisioning.
+* Auditing for Environments with Dataverse is default set to off and cannot be enabled on Environments during provisioning.
 To enable auditing you must explicitly opt-in within the Environment settings once it has been created.
-*
+* Power Platform admin center provides out-of-the box analytics capabilities of the various Power Platform components, such as Dataverse, Power Apps, and Power Automate
+* The Power Platform admins can configure [Data export](https://admin.powerplatform.microsoft.com/analytics/dataexport) for all Power Apps in the tenant, and export to an Azure Data Lake Storage (Gen2) account to get an overview of the adoption, usage, inventory, and application metadata
+* For each envrionment with Dataverse, the Power Platform admins can export Dataverse diagnostics, such as usage of APIs, form load diagnostics, and performance metrics to an Azure Application Insights instance
+* Activity logs for Power Apps is integrated with Office 365 Security & Compliance center which provides an API to query the data

 ### Design recommendations

+* Use Application Insights that is linked to a Log Analytics workspace in Azure to capture key diagnostics and performance metrics for all environments using Dataverse, and enable critical alerts for the respective Power Platform admins and environments owners
+* If separation of concern is important, configure Data Export to Application Insights on behalf of the application teams/owners, so they can monitor the diagnostics and performance for their own dedicated environments
+* Use Azure Data Lake Storage (Gen2) account to store and analyze Power App usage for the tenant, for durations as required by your organization's data retention policies, and use Power BI to build informative reports for the various stakeholders for the Power Platform
 * Enable tenant-level analytics for aggregated view of usage across the Power Platform components

 ## Azure VNet connectivity for Power Platform